biogeospatial/Biodiverse_publication_list/Downloads.md

 ### Stable Release ###

-_The current stable release is version 4.0, released 25-Nov-2022._
+_The current stable release is version 4.1, released 07-Feb-2023._

-The [release notes](https://github.com/shawnlaffan/biodiverse/wiki/ReleaseNotes#version-40) summarise the changes in this version.
+The [release notes](https://github.com/shawnlaffan/biodiverse/wiki/ReleaseNotes#version-41) summarise the changes in this version.

 All versions are for 64 bit architectures.

-* Windows, Mac and Ubuntu binaries as well as source code [are available through GitHub](https://github.com/shawnlaffan/biodiverse/releases/tag/r4.0)
+* Windows, Mac and Ubuntu binaries as well as source code [are available through GitHub](https://github.com/shawnlaffan/biodiverse/releases/tag/r4.1)

 * [Installation instructions](https://github.com/shawnlaffan/biodiverse/wiki/Installation)

 #### Known issues ####

-  * On MacOS Catalina there are issues accessing the Desktop, Documents and similar directories.
-The workaround is to either use a separate Biodiverse directory or to run the GUI from the command line.
-[More details are in issue 778](https://github.com/shawnlaffan/biodiverse/issues/778#issuecomment-759140901), which is being used to track this.
+  * If you have issues accessing files in your Documents folder then you will need to give access to the app.
+See https://support.apple.com/en-au/guide/mac-help/mchld5a35146/mac
   * There may be problems with the cp936 locale, and probably other CJK character set locales.
 The workaround for now is to set your locale and region to US (see details in [Issue 506](/shawnlaffan/biodiverse/issues/506)).

 ### Development Release ###

-Development releases are in the 3.99 series, leading to version 4.
-The current dev release is 3.99_005.

-The [release notes](https://github.com/shawnlaffan/biodiverse/wiki/ReleaseNotes#version-399-dev-series) summarise the changes in this version.

-* Windows and Mac binaries as well as source code [are available through GitHub](https://github.com/shawnlaffan/biodiverse/releases/tag/r3.99_005)

-There are no Linux releases at this stage.
-They can be provided if there is a need.
+The 4.99 development series has yet to begin.

 ## Site Pair Sampler ##